-- Professional provider services that we do not pay for: - Services, care, supplies or devices not prescribed by a physician - Services, care, supplies or devices related to an elective abortion - Self-treatment by a professional provider and services given by the provider to parents, siblings, spouse or children - Services for cosmetic surgery when performed primarily to improve appearance, except for those conditions listed on Page107. - Weight loss programs (unless covered elsewhere in this certificate or otherwise required by law) - Services provided during nonemergency medical transport - Experimental treatment - Hearing aids or services to examine, prepare, fit or obtain hearing aids - Prescription drug compounding kits or services provided to you related to the kits - Services provided by persons who are not eligible for payment or not appropriately credentialed or privileged.
+- Professional provider services that we do not pay for: - Services, care, supplies or devices not prescribed by a physician - Self-treatment by a professional provider and services given by the provider to parents, siblings, spouse or children - Services for cosmetic surgery when performed primarily to improve appearance, except for those conditions listed on Page107. - Weight loss programs (unless covered elsewhere in this certificate or otherwise required by law) - Services provided during nonemergency medical transport - Experimental treatment - Hearing aids or services to examine, prepare, fit or obtain hearing aids - Prescription drug compounding kits or services provided to you related to the kits - Services provided by persons who are not eligible for payment or not appropriately credentialed or privileged.
 Providers who are not legally authorized or licensed to order or provide such services.